perkowitz/hachi-yaeltex/binaries/README.md

 *Firmware AUX*
 v0.16
-- Solved division by zero bug
+- Solved division by zero bug.
+If number of LEDs was zero, the universe imploded.

 -------------